jungjuseong/RokitEngine/docs/generating_areas.md

 ![Formula for support distance](assets/support_distance_formula.svg)

-CuraEngine will perform an offset of the current layer (drawn below in black) by this support distance (drawn in gray), and then subtract that from the layer above to get the area that is called the "basic support" (drawn in blue).
+RokitEngine will perform an offset of the current layer (drawn below in black) by this support distance (drawn in gray), and then subtract that from the layer above to get the area that is called the "basic support" (drawn in blue).

 ![Basic support](assets/support_basic.svg)